mogoson/MGS.Logger/UnityProject/Assets/MGS-Logger/README.txt

 --------------------------------------------------------------------------
   [Achieve]
     UnityDebugger : Output log to Unity console.
-    LogUtilitySettings : Add UnityDebugger to LogUtility.
+    LogUtilityInitializer : Add UnityDebugger to LogUtility.

     ILogger : Interface of logger, implement custom logger and add to LogUtility to receive the log that print by LogUtility from other module.